 Noteworthy CharacteristicsThis genus originates from South America, occurring in open, sunny sites.
 The flowers are long-blooming.
 Verbenas are excellent for annual borders and mixed herbaceous borders.

 CareProvide moist, well-drained soil in full sun.

-PropagationSow seed in autumn or early spring at 64-70°F. Divide in spring or take cuttings anytime.
+PropagationSow seed in autumn or early spring at 64° to 70°F. Divide in spring, or take cuttings anytime.

 ProblemsWhiteflies, aphids, slugs, snails, scale insects, spider mites, powdery mildew, Septoria leaf spot, rust.

 - Plant Width : 1 to 3 feet

 - Plant Height : 3 to 6 feet